Financial Aid & Scholarship Office

 Third parties may sometimes be used to document the mitigating circumstances surrounding a SAP appeal.
 Examples of acceptable documentation might include but not limited to:

-• Newspaper obituary or death certificate
+• newspaper obituary or death certificate

-• Physicians' statements to substantiate illness or accident
+• physicians' statements to substantiate illness or accident

-• Statements from academic advisors or professors
+• statements from academic advisors or professors

 Failure to Submit Requested Documentation